eel-brah/Inception/readme.md

 ## 📜 Project Constraints

-✅ Each service has:
-- A dedicated container
+- Each service has a dedicated container
+- The containers must be built from the penultimate stable version of Alpine
-- A custom Dockerfile (no pre-built images used except Alpine base)
+- All services has a custom Dockerfile (no pre-built images used except Alpine base)
 - TLS (NGINX) using only TLSv1.2 or TLSv1.3
 - Built and orchestrated exclusively via `Makefile` + `docker-compose`
+- Volumes for the database, wordpress files and the website files
 - The volumes must be in `/home/$USER/data/`
+- A docker-network that establishes the connection between your containers
+- This domain name must be login.42.fr

 ---